How social inequality can affect your mental health

 Social factors that can impact your mental health

-Any experience where you are seen or treated as less-than, or have less access to fulfilling your basic needs, poses a challenge to your mental health.
+Any experience where you are seen or treated as less than equal, or have less access to fulfilling your basic needs, poses a challenge to your mental health.
 Below is a list of some of the most common social factors that can impact your mental health.
-Keep in mind that mental health is complex and your social environment is only one of many factors that can affect your health and wellbeing.
-While experiencing disadvantage in one or more of these areas can increase your risk of having mental health difficulties, it does not mean that you will develop a mental health condition.
-You can also develop a mental health condition without experiencing social disadvantage.
+Keep in mind that mental health is complex and your social environment is just one of many factors that can affect your health and wellbeing.
+Experiencing disadvantage in one or more of these areas can increase your risk of having mental health difficulties.
+However, it does not mean that you will develop a mental health condition.
+You can also develop a mental health condition without experiencing social inequalities.

 Income and employment

 Your household income and employment status can have an impact on your mental health.
 People living in financial hardship have a greater risk of mental health problems and lower mental wellbeing.
 Having low income and dealing with unemployment or unstable employment can be highly stressful and can lead to poverty.
-Living in poverty means you do not have access to enough money and financial resources to afford a minimum standard of living.
+Living in poverty means you do not have access to enough money or financial resources to afford a minimum standard of living.
 This means you cannot afford to pay for essentials like food, healthcare, accommodation, heating, and clothing.
 The relationship between mental health and poverty can work both ways.
-Living in poverty can lead to mental health problems but mental health problems can also lead people into poverty due to discrimination in employment and reduced ability to work.
+Living in poverty can lead to mental health problems, but mental health problems can also lead people into poverty.
+Mental health difficulties can contribute to poverty via discrimination in employment and reduced ability to work.

 Education